 Licensed hospital staff of the EIAS are given access to the software as well as accompanying documentation and tutorials.
 Most of the information required in EIAS can be found in existing patient records and would only need to be copied over to EIAS.

-Once the data is entered, the licensed hospital staff access the Analysis & Reports section of the EIAS software to compare compliance to the protocol and associated outcomes.
+Once the data is entered, the licensed hospital staff can have access to the Analysis & Reports section of the EIAS software and compare compliance to the protocol and associated outcomes.
+Watch this video and see how one can analyze your data efficiently and in-real time with the new generation of the ERAS® Interactive Audit System (EIAS).

 Data entered into EIAS by the licensed hospital staff may be used for further research upon approval by the patient.
 Further the data is only accessible by licensed hospital staff and the software provider for support and maintenance.
 The hospital staff and/or the patient may at any given time request to have the data removed.

-The EIAS comes with an application programming interface (API to allow for transfer of hospital electronic health records into EIAS in order to make data collection and registration more effective .
+The EIAS comes with an application programming interface (API) to allow for transfer of hospital electronic health records into EIAS in order to make data collection and registration more efficient.

 For a current listing of ERAS® Protocols available, please see here